-- required openness in data sharing, commitment to collaboration in the interests of patients and communities, and agile collective decision-making. - 1.7.
+- 1.7.
 The significant challenges that face health and care as we recover from the pandemic make it even more important to have strong and thriving systems for the medium term.
 Important changes were driven by emergency response but must be hard-wired into our future working so that the gains of 2020 can endure.
-DHSC's 'Busting Bureaucracy: Empowering frontline staff by reducing excess bureaucracy in the health and care system in England' report, published on 24 November 2020, describes in detail some of these important areas of change.
+DHSC's 'Busting Bureaucracy: Empowering frontline staff by reducing excess bureaucracy in the health and care system in England' report, published on the 24th November 2020, describes in detail some of these important areas of change.
 The report found that there are many sources of excess bureaucracy and that these are often exacerbated by duplicative or disproportionate assurance systems and poorly integrated systems at a national, regional and local level.
 The report also acknowledges that the more levels of hierarchy in a system, the more likely it is that bureaucracy will exist and grow.
-ICSs therefore have the potential to reduce bureaucracy through increased collaboration, leaner oversight through streamlined assurance structures and smarter data-sharing agreements. - 1.8.
+ICS' therefore have the potential to reduce bureaucracy through increased collaboration, leaner oversight through streamlined assurance structures and smarter data-sharing agreements. - 1.8.
 To deliver the core aims and purposes set out above, we will need to devolve more functions and resources from national and regional levels to local systems, to develop effective models for joined-up working at "place", ensure we are taking advantage of the transformative potential of digital and data, and to embed a central role for providers collaborating across bigger footprints for better and more efficient outcomes.
 The aim is a progressively deepening relationship between the NHS and local authorities, including on health improvement and wellbeing. - 1.9.
-This reflects three important observations, building on the NHS Long Term Plan's vision of health and care joined up locally around people's needs: - decisions taken closer to the communities they affect are likely to lead to better outcomes: - collaboration between partners in a place across health, care services, public health, and voluntary sector can overcome competing objectives and separate funding flows to help address health inequalities, improve outcomes, and deliver joined-up, efficient services for people; and - collaboration between providers (ambulance, hospital and mental health) across larger geographic footprints is likely to be more effective than competition in sustaining high quality care, tackling unequal access to services, and enhancing productivity. - 1.10.
+This reflects three important observations, building on the NHS Long Term Plan's vision of health and care joined up locally around people's needs: - decisions taken closer to the communities they affect are likely to lead to better outcomes; - collaboration between partners in a place across health, care services, public health, and voluntary sector can overcome competing objectives and separate funding flows to help address health inequalities, improve outcomes, and deliver joined-up, efficient services for people; and - collaboration between providers (ambulance, hospital and mental health) across larger geographic footprints is likely to be more effective than competition in sustaining high quality care, tackling unequal access to services, and enhancing productivity. - 1.10.
 This takes forward what leaders from a range of systems have told us about their experiences during the past two years.